Marshall Plan vs. Truman Doctrine: Two Pillars of American Post-War Policy

 Q: Did the Marshall Plan succeed in preventing the spread of communism?

 A: The Marshall Plan's success in preventing the spread of communism is a complex issue.
-While it undoubtedly contributed to the economic recovery of Western Europe and fostered democratic institutions, it wasn't a complete success.
+Day to day, while it undoubtedly contributed to the economic recovery of Western Europe and fostered democratic institutions, it wasn't a complete success.
 Communist parties remained influential in several European countries, and the Soviet Union continued its expansionist policies elsewhere.
-However, the plan significantly reduced the appeal of communism in Western Europe by improving living standards and strengthening democratic institutions.
+That said, the plan significantly reduced the appeal of communism in Western Europe by improving living standards and strengthening democratic institutions.

 Q: Was the Truman Doctrine successful in its objectives?